machellerogden/hbu/README.md

 ## Example

-If you had a test file called `example-test.js` inside a `./example` directory which looked like this:
+There is a file called `basic.js` inside the `./example` directory which looks like this:

 ```
 const { start, end, times } = require('hbu');